Snowboard Tested and Rider Specs:

 About Arbor Snowboards:

-Arbor launched their brand in 1995.
+Arbor launched its brand in 1995.
 They started as a snowboard company and added skateboards a few years later.
-They’ve stayed true to their roots, making high quality, handmade, environmentally friendly snowboards.
+They’ve stayed true to their roots, making high-quality, handmade, environmentally friendly snowboards.

 The Arbor A-Frame returned to Arbor’s line last year with a new shape, Grip-Tech, and Uprise fenders.
 The A-Frame is a true directional board designed for all-mountain riding.
 The new shape has a big nose with a knucklehead tip and a little bit of taper.
 Arbor manufactured these boards with RWD Carbon A-Frame reinforcements running diagonally from the front and rear contact points to the inserts, making turn initiation a breeze and providing torsional stability.
 This quickly became one of my favorite boards to ride and handles exceptionally well in the deepest of powder and on groomers.
 The Grip-Tech contact points and Uprise fenders make it extremely fast and stable and provide amazing turn initiation on groomers.
 I found it to be super stable, even at high speeds.